Stephane De Baets: Aspen St. Regis Resort

 De Baets is a majority controller of the Aspen St. Regis Resort in Aspen, Colorado, through the single-asset trust Aspen Digital Inc., which operates as a subsidiary of Elevated Returns.
 He purchased the property through Elevated Returns in 2010.
 The resort is located at the base of Aspen Mountain.

-In 2018, after a failure to list it as a asset REIT it was announced that Aspen St. Regis would serve as the backing asset for a digital tokenization offering allowing accredited investors to take minority ownership stakes in the property through a blockchain-based technology.
+In 2018, after a failure to list it as an asset REIT it was announced that Aspen St. Regis would serve as the backing asset for a digital tokenization offering allowing accredited investors to take minority ownership stakes in the property through a blockchain-based technology.
 The offering was the first major digital tokenization of a commercial real estate asset.
 To facilitate the digital tokenization of the Aspen St. Regis Resort, De Baets established Aspen Digital Token, also known as Aspen Coin, in 2018.
 This venture used the blockchain technology Ethereum to sell 18 million digital securitized tokens representing ownership stakes in the Aspen St. Regis Resort.
 Each of the 18 million tokens were valued at $1, together representing an 18.9 percent ownership stake in the Aspen St. Regis.
 Elevated Returns maintained control of the other 81.9 percent.

 The sale of the tokens was administered on the digital asset platform Templum Markets.
 Elevated returns initially worked with SolidBlock to issue the digital security under the name Aspen Coin using Ethereum smart contract.
 Aspen Digital Token later migrated to the Securitize platform and was to start trading in October 2019 in multiple exchanges.
 The tokens effectively operate as shares in the property.

 De Baets has stated that the tokenization strategy allows for "the democratization of the investing process" by removing middlemen.
 Because it is based on blockchain technology, computers are able to independently verify ledgers and other transaction records associated with the sale of the tokens, which removes layers of intermediaries that would otherwise be paid in a transaction.

 The blockchain-based offering has also been heralded as a blueprint for future real estate transactions, as it holds the potential to reduce financial reliance on authoritative institutions like banks, courts or governments to referee transactions and property ownership.

+In December 2021, Snow Lodge Aspen opened at the Aspen St. Regis Resort.